dbetm/image-2-melody/README.md

 `invoke setup-experiment --exp {id}`

 Where `id` is the identifier of the experiment.

+**Important note:** If you wanna run the experiment 2 or 3, you need to install `fluidsynth` too at the OS level which helps us to synthesize the audios from MIDI notes, in Linux Ubuntu you can install with: `apt-get install fluidsynth`

 2) Paste your image or images inside of: [sample_images/](sample_images/)